 We have 12 years to save the Earth and make it a better place for future generations.
 In order to do this companies big and small should seriously consider creating sustainable and environmentally friendly supply chains and work towards creating a greener business in general.

 E-waste levels are growing at an alarming rate and electronic stock buyers are particularly well positioned to help reduce those numbers.
-A report by the Platform for Accelerating the Circular Economy (PACE) and the UN E-Waste Coalition released at Davos in January 2019 reveals the annual value of global e-waste as over $62.5 billion, more than the GDP of most countries.
+According to a report by the Platform for Accelerating the Circular Economy (PACE) and the UN E-Waste Coalition released at Davos in January 2019 reveals the annual value of global e-waste as over $62.5 billion, more than the GDP of most countries.
 More than 44 million tonnes of electronic and electrical waste was produced globally in 2017 – over six kilograms for every person on the planet.
 This is equivalent in weight to all the commercial aircraft ever built.

 Here are some ways you can help create a greener supply chain.